Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 It's called combatus interruptus.

-And I told him I like it so much I'm gonna steal it.
+And I told him I like it so much, I'm going to steal it.

-This one I, you know, I'm and I must really folks, I try not to get graphic on this program, especially during summertime because I know that uh you and the uh young children are at home out of scruple, creating little rush babies out there to grow up and become good young conservatives.
+And I must really, folks, I try not to get graphic on this program, especially during summertime, because I know that you and the young children are at home out of scroll, creating little rush babies out there to grow up, become good young conservatives.

-And I know sometimes that uh some of the things we say, this is an adult program sometimes, and it can be offensive, but uh the Democrats I I said I just don't understand the the legendary image of their uh uh uh prowess in intimate moments, because they continually pull out before the job is finished, and this is what my military warrior buddies said they call combat us interrupt us.
+And I know sometimes that some of the things we say, this is an adult program sometimes, and it can be offensive, but the Democrats, I said, I just don't understand the legendary image of their prowess in intimate moments because they continually pull out before the job is finished.

-I gotta get to this before the program's over.
+I got to get to this before the program's over.

-You know, yesterday we had a a female caller who uh said she was embarrassed for Nancy Pelosi or by Nancy Pelosi, and that that Nancy Pelosi and her her her public appearances was hurting and harming the chances of all women to uh achieve positions of political power in this country.
+You know, yesterday we had a female caller who said she was embarrassed for Nancy Pelosi or by Nancy Pelosi and that Nancy Pelosi and her public appearances was hurting and harming the chances of all women to achieve positions of political power in this country.

-And in a response that probably shocked many liberals and uh feminists who do listen to this program, I said, Well, why?
+And in a response that probably shocked many liberals and feminists who do listen to this program, I said, well, why?

 Why in the world would what Nancy Pelosi does affect women?

-I don't get embarrassed when some idiot guy says something and say, Oh my God, this is hurting the cause of manhood or mailed them or whatever.
+I don't get embarrassed when some idiot guy says something and say, oh my God, this is hurting the cause of manhood or maeledom or whatever.

-I said, we got to sort of look at these people at individuals.
+I said, we got to sort of look at these people and individuals.

-Just because Nancy Pelosi can't handle this, I would, you know, not gonna make me think less of Margaret Thatcher or Gene Kirkpatrick, because Nancy Pelosi may fall short uh in a number of areas.
+Just because Nancy Pelosi can't handle this, I would, you know, not going to make me think less of Margaret Thatcher or Jean Kirkpatrick because Nancy Pelosi may fall short in a number of areas.

-I said, the problem results, and the reason I told our female caller, the reason you're falling prey to this is because the feminist movement's one big error, and there were many, but the one big error of the feminist movement, the militant feminist movement, was they they inculcated women with the idea that to be successful they had to be like men.
+And the reason, I told our female caller, the reason you're falling prey to this is because the feminist movement's one big error, and there were many, but the one big error of the feminist movement, the militant feminist movement, was they inculcated women with the idea that to be successful, they had to be like men.

-Uh I disputed the notion that women don't have power unless they're in high positions uh in in government or whatever.
+I disputed the notion that women don't have power unless they're in high positions in government or whatever.

 But this notion that women have no power unless they're CEO or unless they're Speaker of the House or President of the United States is absurd.

-He posted it holding it here in my formerly nicotine-stained fingers, and it got posted at 339 this morning.
+I posted it, holding it here in my formerly nicotine-stained fingers, and it got posted at 3.39 this morning.

 Women achieving more politically.

-For all it's by a woman, I guess, Robin Hendry.
+For aughts by a woman, I guess, Robin Hender.

 I don't know it's a woman, but I'm assuming.